-Customers seeking optimum performance can combine PDK with Porsche’s optional Sport Chrono Plus including Launch Control.
-The result is high-speed acceleration free of slip from a standstill and a racing gearshift to produce a 0–100 km/h time of a truly impressive 4.3 seconds.
+4.5 seconds from 0-100 km/h, another 0.2 seconds faster than with a manual six-speed gearbox.
+And the customer in search of optimum driving dynamics even has the option to combine PDK with Porsche’s optional Sport Chrono Plus including Launch Control.
+The result is high-speed acceleration free of slip from a standstill and a racing gearshift, with the car accelerating to 100 km/h in a truly outstanding

-The new generation of the 911 stands out clearly at first sight through innovations in front and rear design, as well as new lights with LED technology.
-LED daytime driving lights and bi-xenon headlights are standard on all new models and give the silhouette of the 911 an even more distinctive style.
-As a further safety option, Porsche now also offers Dynamic Bending Lights on all models.
+The new generation of the 911 stands out clearly at first sight through innovations in design both front and rear as well as new lights with LED technology.
+LED daytime driving lights and bi-xenon headlights now standard on all new models in the Carrera range give the silhouette of the 911 even more distinctive style and a truly unique look, interacting with new LED rear lights to ensure an unmistakable and striking appearance also at the rear.
+And as a further safety option, Porsche now also offers Dynamic Bending Lights on all models.

 Prices start at Euro 69,600.- for the Carrera (Euro base price).
 The Carrera Cabriolet and Carrera S both retail at Euro 78,000.- (Euro base price), and the Carrera S Cabriolet is entering the market at Euro 88,000.- (Euro base price).